shpratee/quarkus-kubernetes-integration/README.md

 c.
 Control the build and push behaviour using below properties:
 ```
 quarkus.container-image.build=true
-quarkus.container-image.push=true --> mark it false if you do not need to push the image.
+quarkus.container-image.push=true --> mark it false(or do not specify this property at all) if you do not need to push the image.
 Though Docker is not required for jib, Docker daemon is still going to be needed in this case.
 ```

 d.
 Package the build in JVM mode